Newspapers are in the coffin. Print media is dead. Ink is over.

 While customers waited in line for their lattes and espressos, a compact printer plucked out 140-character bulletins from the Gulf News Twitter feed and poured out the news onto the paper sleeves.

-When consumers levitated their smartphone cameras over the QR codes, it took them to the full-length article, on the paper’s Web site.
+When consumers levitated their phone cameras over the QR codes, it took them to the full-length article, on the paper’s Web site.

 The advertising brew hit the spot.
 Until March, this year, 840,000 sleeves had disseminated 1,440 tweets, gaining the daily over 2,900 new followers and pumping up traffic to its Web site by 41 percent.